vladchimescu/TF_object_detection/research/object_detection/README.md

 ```

 ### 2. Set up the object detection API for training:
-In this step we'll set up the directory `trainmodel` which will contain the [model checkpoint](https://www.tensorflow.org/tutorials/keras/save_and_load) that keeps track of training.
-The final checkpoint (after a couple thousand training epochs) will be also in `trainmodel` directory.
+In this step we'll set up a directory `trainmodel` which will contain the [model checkpoint](https://www.tensorflow.org/tutorials/keras/save_and_load) that keeps track of training.
+The final checkpoint, after you stop training, will be saved in `trainmodel` directory.
+Another important step is downloading a pre-trained model (which was trained on COCO image set) and using its weights for hyperparameter initialization ("transfer learning").
-+ Create a directory `trainmodel`
++ Create a directory `trainmodel`:
 ```
 mkdir trainmodel
 ```